-Perhaps no business function is as important as satisfying customers.
-Not selling products.
-Not engaging in long-term strategic plans.
-Not wooing potential investors.
-Not seeking ways to fund operations.
+Perhaps no business function is as important as satisfying customers – not selling products, engaging in long-term strategic plans, wooing potential investors or seeking ways to fund operations.
 If you’re a business owner, building close ties with your clients helps you improve your products or services, gain market share and run a thriving business.

 Product or Service Improvement